PakkuDon/bloom/README.md

-# Support Ticket Search CLI
+# Bloom - Search CLI 🌸

 A CLI-based application to lookup details for users, organisations and tickets